 - Self-evaluation (pictures or written answers)

-- Student-set targets
+- Student set targets

-Home are expected to provide:
+Home will be expected to provide:

 - Emotional support